SPRING TERM 2 2023

 We will be holding a reading workshop style meeting for parents soon, to demonstrate the methods used to support your child with the next stage of learning to read-the date of this will be confirmed asap.

-Forest School is changing to Wednesday afternoons, and PE continues to be on Thursday and Friday afternoons.
+Forest School is on Wednesday afternoons, starting Wednesday 11th January, and PE continues to be on Thursday and Friday afternoons.

 Please see the curriculum guide below.

-More details of the learning for each week will be on the 'What are we doing this week?' page, with links for Home Learning either for consolidation, or in case your child needs to miss school.
+More details of the learning for each week will be on the 'What are we doing this week?' page, with links for Home Learning opportunities for consolidation.

 Our over-arching topic for this half term is 'Light and Dark', through which we will explore different themes.

-We will start with the mini topic 'Autumn Celebrations' and our Rainbow Challenges and learning opportunities will be based around some of the festivals of this time of year.
+We will start with the mini topic 'Autumn Celebrations' and our Rainbow Challenges and learning opportunities will be based around the festivals of this time of year.

 We will then go 'Into the Woods' and explore 'The Forest at Night'.
 Please keep an eye on 'What are we doing this week?' for more information.

-Forest School continues to be on a Thursday morning, and PE on Thursday and Friday afternoons.
+Forest School continues to be on a Wednesday afternoon, and PE on Thursday mornings and Friday afternoons.

 Our topic work this half term is called 'Home & Away'.